-A MMA tradition for more than 75 years, Evensong celebrates the holidays through the voices of MMA cadets and faculty.
+A MMA tradition since 1941, Evensong celebrates the holidays through the voices of MMA cadets and faculty.

 Described as a "Festival of Lessons and Carols," Evensong features live readings and musical performances by Missouri Military Academy choir members and musicians, plus the MMA Faculty Chorus.
 The event is free, open to the public, and annually held at Mexico United Methodist Church at 122 E. Promenade St., Mexico, Missouri.

 Following the Evensong celebration, cadets and their families enjoy holiday parties in each company’s recreation room on campus.

-The Valentine Ball is a prom-like formal dance sponsored by the junior class.
+The Valentine Ball is a prom-like formal dance.
 The evening begins with a Grand March formally opening the ball.
 Later, a ceremony takes place to crown Valentine Ball Queen.

-MMA’s premiere event and biggest fundraiser of the year, the Maroon & Gold Gala supports academic, athletic and scholarship programs at MMA.
+MMA’s premiere event and biggest fundraiser of the year, Maroon & Gold supports academic, athletic and scholarship programs at MMA.
 The mission?
 To improve the cadet experience and expand their opportunities, so they may reach their fullest potential.